-^{}These dates reflect the dates of Arrow Global Multi-Asset Alternative Class that will be merged into the Fund.
-The Fund has received regulatory relief from the Canadian securities regulators in connection with a fund reorganization transaction to permit the Fund to use the performance history of Arrow Global Multi-Asset Alternative Class.
+^{}These dates reflect the dates of Arrow Canadian Advantage Alternative Class that was merged into the Fund.
+The Fund has received regulatory relief from the Canadian securities regulators in connection with a fund reorganization transaction to permit the Fund to use the performance history of Arrow Canadian Advantage Alternative Class.